Master of Energy study tracks

 This option suits those with backgrounds in mechanical or industrial engineering.
 For more appropriate 700-level courses in Mechanical Engineering, you may additionally consult the University of Auckland Calendar.

-MECHENG 711 Computational Fluid Dynamics
+MECHENG 711 Computational Fluid Dynamics (Semester Two)

 Application of computational methods to fluid dynamics and heat transfer.
 Finite volume and finite difference methods.
 Convergence and stability.
 Mesh generation and post-processing.
 Application of commercial computer programs to industrial problems.
 An individual project in which the student will be required to apply a commercial CFD code to a research problem of the student's choice.

-MECHENG 712 Aerohydrodynamics
+MECHENG 712 Aerohydrodynamics (Semester One)